RcArtSolutions/EosPhotobooth/README.md

 Use an Canon EOS in a photobooth.

 ##Functionality
-Run in full automaic mode, only controlled by one button (a hardware-button).
+Run in full automatic mode, only controlled by one button (a hardware-button).

 1. Show a LiveView with countdown
 2. Take a photo